nocreepsho/GraphApp/README.md

 x4 y4

 A sample text file called file.txt is present inside the data folder.
 Drag and drop to see graph.

+If dll files are reported missing use dependency walker to check and update missing dlls.